How small businesses can save money on corporate travel

 Simple and Smooth

-The goal of corporate travel planning is a system that controls costs yet is simple and convenient to use.
+The goal of small business travel planning is to set-up a system that controls costs, yet is simple and convenient to use.
 That includes a way to get help when needed, whether it’s assistance booking flights or changing plans during a trip.

 Corporate travel planning works best when it is a team effort.
 Everyone must understand how to use the system you create and why it’s important that they follow the guidelines.

-The easiest and most effective way to simplify your travel and expense program is by adding a digital platform to your team. **Cough,cough** Lola.com, for instance.
+The easiest and most effective way to simplify your travel and expense program is by adding a digital platform to your team. **Cough, cough** Lola.com, for instance.
 Lola has become wildly popular with small businesses and their travelers because it’s a single resource everyone can use to streamline travel planning, day-to-day implementation, and real-time analysis.
+By controlling travel spend and minimizing unnecessary costs, you can stretch your company's cash flow and working capital to help your budget go as far as possible.